opf/openproject/guides/development/running-tests.md

 * Sometimes you want to test things manually.
 Always remember: If you test something more than once, write an automated test for it.
 * Assuming you do not have a version of Internet Explorer already installed on your computer, you can grab a VM with preinstalled IE's directly from Microsoft: http://www.modern.ie/en-us/virtualization-tools#downloads

+## Legacy LDAP tests

+OpenProject supports using LDAP for user authentications.
+To test LDAP with OpenProject, load the LDAP export from test/fixtures/ldap/test-ldap.ldif into a testing LDAP server.
+Test that the ldap server can be accessed at 127.0.0.1 on port 389.

+Setting up the test ldap server is beyond the scope of this documentation.
+The OpenLDAP project provides a simple LDAP implementation that should work good as a test server.